Outcry over Trump’s cuts to Medicare hospital payments

 - Wall Street's new dress code raises question: What to wear?
 VIEW

-The budget calls for $845 billion over 10 years in Medicare spending reductions.
-The White House says that doesn’t reflect benefit cuts but makes better use of taxpayers’ dollars.
+The White House says the budget doesn’t reflect benefit cuts to seniors but makes better use of taxpayers’ dollars and reduces spending by cutting prescription drug costs.

+“He’s not cutting Medicare in this budget,” acting White House budget director Russell Vought told reporters on Monday.
+“What we are doing is putting forward reforms that lower drug prices, (and) that because Medicare pays a very large share of drug prices in this country, it has the impact of finding savings.

+“We’re also finding waste, fraud, and abuse,” Vought added.
+“Medicare spending will go up every single year by healthy margins, and there are no structural changes for Medicare beneficiaries.”